Answered Prayers: Theories regarding missing chapters

 Longtime Capote confidante Joanne Carson contended that she read three "very long" chapters ("And Audrey Wilder Sang", "Yachts and Things", and "Father Flanagan's...") that completed the novel in the early 1980s.
 On the morning preceding his death, Capote handed a key to Carson for a safe deposit box or locker that contained the completed novel, stating that "[the chapters] will be found when they want to be found."
 When Carson pressed Capote for a precise location, he proffered myriad locations in various locales that he frequented, including Manhattan, Palm Springs, Los Angeles and New Orleans.
 An exhaustive search for the manuscript after Capote's death yielded nothing.

 In his editor's note, Fox "hesitantly" theorized that the chapters did exist at one juncture but were "deliberately destroyed" by Capote in the early 1980s.
 Andreas Brown likewise believes that Capote, a trenchant perfectionist, "may well have destroyed the manuscripts" during his intermittent periods of sobriety.

-A third and less tantalizing belief held by a minority of Capote's closest friends (including Andy Warhol and Capote's life partner Jack Dunphy) was that the publication of "La Cote Basque" had traumatized Capote to the extent where he ceased all work on Answered Prayers after finishing "Kate McCloud" and was incapable of finishing it.
-In his diary, Warhol made frequent mention of drunken ramblings related to the novel by Capote but was never able to secure any serious plot details.
-When he did discuss the contents of one of the chapters to a privileged Brigid Berlin, Warhol was incensed that she did not tape the discussion.
+A third and less tantalizing belief held by a minority of Capote's friends (including Andy Warhol and Capote's life partner Jack Dunphy) was that the high-society backlash that followed the publication of "La Cote Basque" so traumatized Capote that he ceased all work on Answered Prayers after finishing "Kate McCloud" and was incapable of finishing it.
+In his diary, Warhol made frequent mention of drunken ramblings related to the novel by Capote, but he never was able to secure any serious plot details.
+He did discuss the contents of one of the chapters with Brigid Berlin, and Warhol was incensed that she did not tape the discussion.

-In 2019, a commentary on the novel was published in Russia with a circulation of 300 copies.
-A Russian literary researcher and Ph.
-D History specialist Denis Zakharov told the story of the creation and publication of the unfinished novel, made an explanation of the most complicated episodes, collected the information about the reaction of people who served as prototypes of the heroes of the novel.
-“Americans should translate this book into English in order to better understand Capote and his novel”, said famous Russian translator of Capote's works Viktor Golyshev.
+In popular culture

+The fall-out of the book, as well as the contents, is dramatized in the second season of the American anthology television series Feud, subtitled Capote vs. The Swans.